janbols/blogger/2018-05-01 about doing lego style validation.md

 You can find a complete implementation [here on github](https://github.com/janbols/validation/blob/master/src/main/java/com/github/janbols/validator/CombiningPersonValidator.java).

 ## Abstracting away validation rules
 Ok, what we achieved now is that the result of our validation rule can be composed with the result of other validation rules.
 Instead of composing the result of the rules, we can also try to compose the rules.

 Lets define a validation rule as something that takes some value and returns a `Validation` like the following:
 ```
 (A) -> Validation<List<String>, B>
 ```

-Because we also need some more context to construct our error message we also want to pass the `Field` together with the input value.
+Because we also need some more context to construct our error message, we also want to pass the `Field` together with the input value.
 This way we know if the validation rule is targeting the first name, the last name, the email or the age.
 What we end up is the following:
 ```java
 @FunctionalInterface
 public interface ValidationRule<A, B> {